domabo/OWIN-D/About.md

 [![OWIN-D](./owin-d.png)](http://owind.org)

 ### About

-The purpose of the OWIN-D specification is to provide a standard framework for developing and interacting with devices and accessories in the broad Interent of Things marketplace.
+The purpose of the OWIN-D (Open Web Interface for Networked Devices) specification is to provide a standard framework for developing and interacting with devices and accessories in the broad Interent of Things marketplace.
 It is not yet another interoperability standard nor specificies a particular protocol (e.g., HomeKit, iotivity) or transport (e.g., HTTP, CoAP), but rather a simple abstraction to simplify development.

 OWIN-D is just a specification, not an implementation or consumer app, but reference implementations already exist and some are linked at the end of this document.

 ### Standards-Based

 OWIN-D defines a standard framework for REST device containers that can be used with any protocol such as COAP, WSDP, OIC iotivity, Apple HomeKit, WSDP, and implementations based  on OWIN-D can even be a drop-in replacement for existing frameworks such as Connect/Express or ASP.NET V5 to re-use existing code.